 How does the CO2 laser work?

-The wavelength on the laser beam penetrates the skin superficially vaporising water molecules in and around the skin cells.
+The wavelength on the laser beam penetrates the skin superficially vaporizing water molecules in and around the skin cells.
 This intense heat destroys the cells and in turn promotes collagen production to repair the damaged cells.

 Is CO2 laser painful?

-It is more painful than other types of layer but topical anaesthetic can be applied to the area before treatment to lessen the discomfort.
+It is more painful than other types of laser but topical anaesthetic can be applied to the area before treatment to lessen the discomfort.
 General anaesthetics may be necessary for adults having larger areas treated or children.